MarcinKonowalczyk/psll-lang/README.md

 ```
 chmod u+x psll.py
 ```
-or use the `psll.sh` bash script (which you might want to edit to make it point to the correct files) which compiles and runs a program.
+or use the `psll.sh` bash script which you might want to edit to make it point to the correct files.
+It compiles and runs a program.

 ## Use